Big Muddy Blues Festival Announces 2014 National and Regional Touring Artist Line-up

 Clark also noted that the line up of local artists will be announced the week of July 11.
 In total, this stellar line up, lighting up three stages, will offer St. Louis a weekend full of all things “Blues.”

 Big Muddy will take place from 3 p.m. to midnight Saturday, August 30 and Sunday, August 31 on Laclede’s Landing.
 The Main Stage will be located at North 1st & Lucas, the Lucas Stage will be located at North 2nd & Lucas St., and the Morgan Stage will be located at North 2nd & Morgan St.

-The Second and Third stages are both free, while Main Stage tickets will be $10 General Admission (Chairs welcome, sorry no umbrellas or tents), $50 for a single day VIP (Seat in the VIP area right in front of the stage, premium open bar, festival t-shirt), and $90 for two-day VIP per person.
+The Second and Third stages are both free, while Main Stage tickets will be $10 if purchased before Aug 29th, and $13 General Admission on or after the 29th of August.
+(Chairs welcome, sorry no umbrellas or tents), $50 for a single day VIP (Seat in the VIP area right in front of the stage, premium open bar, festival t-shirt), and $90 for two-day VIP per person.

 Parking ranges from $10 to $20 in public garages throughout the Landing.